-You’re probably thinking “It’s about time you got to science and scientists!”, and you’re right.
+You’re probably thinking “It’s about time you got to science and scientists!”… and you’re right.
 But be patient with the Booby, fellas, it was necessary to make a point about religiosity before proceeding.

 Even the most fervently atheistic scientist possesses, just like everyone else, long laundry lists of perfectly natural behaviours and desires they would prefer we not pursue, including, but not limited to: kicking their asses when they annoy us, helping ourselves to their property, having sex with their spouses, committing murder, and on it goes.

-You may object, and say “well, these scientists simply want law and order, like the rest of us.”
+You may object, and say “Well, these scientists simply want law and order, like the rest of us.”
 And you would be right.
 However, these new age scientists of ours will not –indeed, cannot – admit that they are dabbling in religion, including their supposedly “higher” definitions of right and wrong.

 This is key.
 In the absence of a higher authority all moral demands are simply opinions.
-In other words, which of your perfectly natural tendencies should be tamed by society is not simply a matter of your opinion, but a matter of the opinion of a king or dictator, the opinion of a philosopher, or popular opinion.
+In other words, which of your perfectly natural tendencies should be tamed by society is not simply a matter of your opinion, but a matter of the opinion of a king or dictator, or perhaps the opinion of a philosopher, or maybe popular opinion.

 This is the crux of the matter.
-In our day and age we’re constantly being hounded by little men (and little women) in white lab coats (metaphorically or otherwise) demanding that we not drink this, or eat more of that, or avoid using such-and-such a word, and on it goes.
+In our day and age we’re constantly being hounded by little men (and little women) in white lab coats (metaphorically or otherwise) demanding that we not drink this, or eat more of that, or avoid using such-and-such a word, and on and on it goes.
 At no time do they ever plainly and honestly admit that all these demands are merely their opinions.
-They use their lab coats (metaphorical or otherwise) or positions in academia to give the appearance of scientific authority where none exists.
+They use their lab coats (metaphorical or otherwise) or their positions in academia to give the appearance of scientific authority where none exists.

 Let’s be clear.
-Morality is not science and never will be.
+Morality is not a science and never will be.
 Yes, you can scientifically make the case that smoking, say, will statistically dispose you to a shorter life-span, but there is no scientific case to be made that you must wish to trade something you enjoy for a higher probability of longer life.